Skip to main content

 Click Save Settings to apply changes to all child sites.

-Example result: If you set Plugin Name to “Demo Name” and Plugin Author to “Demo Author”, the plugins list will display: Branding Result
+Example result: If you set Plugin name to “Demo Name” and Plugin author to “Demo Author”, the plugins list will display: Branding Result

 Remove & Disable Functions